Nikhil1771/azure-data-pipeline-job-dashboard/README.md

 ---

-## 🔮 Future Enhancements

-- Schedule daily pipeline runs for automation
-- Include historical data snapshots
-- Use Azure Data Factory parameterization for flexibility
-- Add CI/CD deployment using GitHub Actions

----

 ## 👤 About Me

 Hi!
 I’m [Nikhil Sharma](https://www.linkedin.com/in/nikhilsharma1771), a Data Engineer passionate about scalable pipelines and modern data stacks.
 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/nikhilsharma1771)

----

-## 📄 License

-This project is licensed under the MIT License.